Gardelegen massacre: Investigation

-Statements of the survivors were gathered by Polish writer Melchior Wańkowicz and published in 1969.

 Memorials

 Gardelegen is now a national memorial, which was rearranged by East Germany from 1952 till 1971.

 The sign at the cemetery, founded by the U.S. Army, reads:

 The sign at the remaining wall of the barn, applied by officials of the German Democratic Republic, reads:

 Memorial barn Isenschnibbe Gardelegen

 The memorial is located at the historic scene of the massacre of Gardelegen.
-It is a reminder of the 1016 concentration camp prisoners from many European countries who were murdered there on 13 April 1945 in a field barn near the Hanseatic city of Gardelegen.
+It is a reminder of the 1,016 concentration camp prisoners from many European countries who were murdered there on 13 April 1945 in a field barn near the Hanseatic city of Gardelegen.
 The site also includes the Memorial Cemetery, where the victims of the massacre are buried.

 A new visitor/documentation centre with a permanent exhibition opened in 2020.